-By absolute majority [it] is understood [to mean] more than half of the members [voix].
+By absolute majority [it] is understood [to mean] more than half of the votes [voix].

-In case of vacancy of the presidency of the Assembly by death, resignation or for any other cause, the Assembly elects a new President in the conditions defined in Article 91.
+In case of vacancy of the presidency of a Chamber of the Parliament by death, resignation or for any other cause, the said Chamber elects a new President within the conditions defined in Article 91.

-The Assembly enjoys financial autonomy.
-Its President manages the credits which are allotted to it for its functioning.
+Each Chamber of the Parliament enjoys financial autonomy.
+Each President manages the credits which are allotted to him for the functioning of the Chamber.

-The President is responsible for this management before the Assembly; it can dismiss him by an absolute majority for incompetence in his management.
+The President is responsible for this management before the Chamber; it can dismiss him by the absolute majority for incompetence [faute lourde] in his management.

-Every Deputy appointed to a high function is replaced in the Assembly by a substitute.
+Every elected member of the Parliament appointed to high functions is replaced by a substitute.
 The list of the high functions is determined by the law.

-If he ceases to exercise his functions before the end of the [first] half of the legislature, he can retake his seat; beyond this date, he may only retake it in case of vacancy of the seat by the death or resignation of the substitute.
+If he ceases to exercise his functions at the latest before the end of the [first] half of the legislature, he can retake his seat; beyond this date, he may only retake it in case of vacancy of the seat by the death or resignation of the substitute.

-No Deputy may be prosecuted, investigated, arrested, detained or judged for reason of the opinions [or] votes emitted by him during the exercise of his functions.
+No member of the Parliament may be prosecuted, investigated, arrested, detained or judged for reason of the opinions or votes emitted by him during the exercise or on the occasion of the exercise of his functions.

-Except in the case of flagrante delicto, any Deputy may only be prosecuted or arrested in a correctional or criminal matter with the authorization of at least one-third of the members of the Assembly during the sessions or of the Bureau of the Assembly [when] out of the sessions.
+Except in the case of flagrante delicto, any member of the Parliament may only be prosecuted or arrested in a penal or criminal matter with the authorization of at least one-third of the members of the Chamber of which he is a member during the sessions or of the Bureau of that Chamber when out of the sessions.